Who should carry the baby – a list of what to consider

-Another option for lesbian couples is to use double donation.
+Another option for lesbian couples is to use double donation, also called reciprocal IVF treatment.
 Double donation means that one of the women has her eggs retrieved and fertilized with the donor sperm and then inseminated into the other woman, who then will carry the child.
 By using double donation both women can be involved in the pregnancy - one by being the genetic parent and one by carrying the child.

 If you think about using double donation, we recommend you research where the procedure is possible.
 In many countries double donation is not allowed, which means that you may have to travel to another country to receive the treatment.
 If you have any questions regarding double donation or fertility treatment abroad (also called fertility tourism), please do not hesitate to call our Customer Care Team, as they will be able to answer your questions.

 When you become parents to a donor-conceived child you may face challenges because of your sexuality.
 Some lesbian couples experience challenges in the form of stereotypes or assumptions from your child’s classmates or teachers.